DDixon0/SortVisualizer/README.md

 ## Summary

-A testing platform to experiment with sorting algorithms and visualize their operations.
+This application is a testing platform to experiment with sorting algorithms and visualize their operations.
+Thank you to Micheal Duffy for creating this tutoral.

 ## About